NFAT: T cells

 In line with Th1 and Th2 response, the stimulation of TCR under Th17 conditions elicits expression of RORγ.
 It subsequently binds to NFAT and stimulates the production of Th17 specific cytokines like IL-17A, IL-17F, IL-21, IL-22.
 In Th17 response probably NFATc2 plays a key role since mice with NFATc2 knockout show reduction in RORγ as well as in IL-17A, IL-17F, and IL-21.

 Treg cells are the only exceptions to the NFAT:AP-1 complex formation since after their TCR stimulation NFAT binds to SMAD3 instead of AP-1.
 This complex then activates FOXP3 transcription, a master gene regulator in Tregs.
 NFAT:FOXP3 complex then regulates Treg specific cytokine production.
 There are two main populations of Treg cells: natural Treg (nTreg) cells which develop in Thymus and induced Treg (iTreg) cells which develop from naive CD4+ T cells in the periphery after their stimulation. iTreg cells seem to be highly dependent on NFATc1, 2 and 4 since deletion of any of these genes or their combination causes almost a complete loss of iTreg cells but not nTreg cells.

 In Tfh cells just like in Th1, Th2 and Th17 cells NFAT:AP-1 complex is formed.
-This complex afterwards activates transcription of BATF which then also binds to NFAT and together with other proteins like IRF4 commences production of Tfh indespensable molecules: CXCR5, ICOS, Bcl6 and IL-21.
+This complex afterwards activates transcription of BATF which then also binds to NFAT and together with other proteins like IRF4 commences production of Tfh indispensable molecules: CXCR5, ICOS, Bcl6 and IL-21.
 Tfh cells express high levels of NFATc1 and especially NFATc2 and NFAT2/αA which suggest an important role of NFATc2.
 Deletion of NFATc2 in T cells facilitates an increased number of Tfh cells and higher germinal center response probably due to dysregulation of CXCR5 and decreased number of T follicular regulatory (Tfr) cells.
 Since Tfh are tightly connected with humoral response any defect in them will project into B cells.
 Therefore, it is not surprising that NFAT2 lymphocytes specific ablation causes a defect of the BCR-mediated proliferation but whether this phenotype is caused by sole dysregulation of Tfh or B cells or combination of both is uncertain.